ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-swashplate-setup.rst

 Set :ref:`H_SV_MAN <H_SV_MAN>` to 3 to have the swashplate move to the mid position.
 Adjust ``H_COL_MID`` until the blade pitch angle measures the desired collective blade pitch that corresponds to zero thrust.

-.. note:: Overall collective measurements must be made using the :ref:`H_SV_MAN <H_SV_MAN>` parameter since these would be impacted and inaccurate if the autopilot stabilization was active.

 STABILIZED Collective Curve
 ===========================